-SSC CGL New Syllabus and Exam Pattern 2022: With the release of the SSC CGL 2022 Notification, SSC has changed the Exam Pattern and Syllabus of the SSC CGL Examination.
-Check SSC CGL Syllabus and Exam Pattern 2022 is given below in detail.
+SSC CGL New Syllabus and Exam Pattern 2023: With the release of the SSC CGL 2023 Notification, SSC has changed the Exam Pattern and Syllabus of the SSC CGL Examination.
+Check SSC CGL Syllabus and Exam Pattern 2023 are given below in detail.
 The SSC CGL (Combined Graduate Level) Exam conducted annually by the Staff Selection Commission (SSC), now consists of two phases, where each phase needs to be cleared depending on the requirement of different posts.
 SSC CGL Exam is conducted in two tiers, i.e., Tier – I, and Tier – II as shown below in the table.
 Check SSC CGL Syllabus for all the Tiers as given below.

 Now, as per the new selection process of the SSC CGL, there will be two Tier Computer Based Examination, i.e. Tier-I, and Tier-II.
-The Tier-I exam will be qualifying in nature, while the selection will be made on the basis of the merit of the Tier-II exam only.
+The Tier-I exam will be qualifying in nature, while the selection will be made based on the merit of the Tier-II exam only.

 - Tier-I Exam (Qualifying)